PCSIR 25 Kanal Land Vacated From Illegal Occupation - UrduPoint

 PCSIR 25 Kanal Land Vacated From Illegal Occupation

-According to an official of the ministry, the state property worth of billions has been recovered by the ministry from the illegal occupation of a close relative of a political leader.
+According to an official of the ministry, the state property worth of billions had been recovered by the ministry from the illegal occupation of a close relative of a political leader.

 PCSIR is Research and development organization working under aegis of Ministry of Science and Technology.

-In another move, the efforts to clear 19 kanals of Colony Textile Mills' land from illegal occupation is in progress, the official informed.
+In another move, the efforts to clear 19 kanals of Colony Textile Mills' land from illegal occupation was in progress, the official informed.